Edward J. Logue

 Edward Joseph Logue (February 7, 1921 – January 27, 2000) was an American urban planner and public administrator who worked in New Haven, Boston, and New York State.

 Commentators often compare Logue with Robert Moses - both were advocates of large-scale urban renewal in the United States from the 1950s through the 1970s.

 Logue headed the New Haven Redevelopment Agency, Boston Redevelopment Authority, New York State Urban Development Corporation, and the South Bronx Development Organization.
 Logue is best known for overseeing major public works projects, such as Faneuil Hall-Quincy Market and Government Center in Boston, and the re-development of Roosevelt Island in New York City.

 Logue was an unsuccessful candidate in the 1967 Boston mayoral election.

-Early life and education
+Early life, education, and career

 Logue was born on February 7, 1921, to Edward J. Logue and Resina Fay Logue in Philadelphia.
 He attended Yale University, graduating in 1942, and served as a lieutenant in the United States Air Force during World War II.
 For his service in the war, Logue was awarded an Air Medal with clusters.
 After the war, he found work for Chester Bowles, the governor of Connecticut, as a legal secretary.

 Head of the New Haven Redevelopment Agency (1954–1960)

-Logue worked as development administrator for New Haven, Connecticut from 1954 to 1960.
+Logue worked as development administrator for New Haven, Connecticut, from 1954 to 1960.
 He worked to redevelop New Haven's downtown area.